HARDMath: A Benchmark Dataset for Challenging Problems in Applied Mathematics: Datasets

 \subsection{Dataset generation and verification}

-The data generation code uses \texttt{SymPy} \citep{sympy}, a library for symbolic mathematics, and \texttt{SciPy}, a library for scientific computing \citep{virtanen2020scipy}, to implement the mathematical procedures required for obtaining approximate, analytical solutions.
+The dataset generation procedure is outlined in Fig.~\ref{fig:flowchart}.
+Code for data generation uses \texttt{SymPy} \citep{sympy}, a library for symbolic mathematics, and \texttt{SciPy}, a library for scientific computing \citep{virtanen2020scipy}, to implement the mathematical procedures required for obtaining approximate, analytical solutions.
 Problems are generated by combining randomly selected coefficients, functional forms, and initial conditions uniquely defined for each problem (described in Appendix \ref{appendix})—no duplicate problems are included.
 Solutions are generated by navigating through a set of possible cases during the algorithmic problem-solving strategy.
 Each mathematical step is embedded in explanatory text so \HARDMath solutions match the style and rigor of traditional problem set solutions.
 The main results for all problems are included in boxed environments in the solution explanations to distinguish them from the rest of the text.
-This follows the formatting convention used in other mathematics datasets designed for LLM benchmarking, such as the \dataset{MATH} dataset \citep{hendrycks2021measuring}.
+This follows the formatting convention used in other mathematics datasets designed for LLM benchmarking, such as \dataset{MATH} \citep{hendrycks2021measuring}.

 For each problem type, the dataset includes: 1) \LaTeX-formatted problem statements with prompts, 2) \LaTeX-formatted solution steps and final analytical answer(s), 3) demonstration of the accuracy of the analytical results by comparing with numerical solutions, and 4) metadata descriptors of the problem and solution types.
 For every problem type, we select evaluation points in each solution regime and calculate the relative error between the analytical solution and the numerical solution at these points.
 Problems were included in \HARDMath only if their approximate solutions had less than 10\% error from the numerically calculated ground-truths.
 For the polynomial root correction problems, we also confirm that the corrections improve the original approximation.
 While manually verifying each solution step-by-step is impractical for a dataset of this size, our validation process ensures a high level of confidence in the accuracy of the solutions provided.
+Verification of \dataset{HARDMath-mini} is performed by plotting analytical solutions against numerical ground truths for a range of values in each regime (see example in Appendix~\ref{A:verify}).
+This semi-automated step provides an easy means for visual human-verification—plots will directly reveal whether analytical and numerical solutions correspond in the correct solution regimes.